innov8rz-ftc-team-11039/TeleDrive-1.0/README.md

   ### Part 1: Integrate ```TeleDrive.java``` with your existing TeleOp programs

-  If you are planning on using TeleDrive in a LinearOpMode, you only need to download that file and add your code under the comment that says "CUSTOM CODE GOES HERE".
+  If you are planning on using TeleDrive in a LinearOpMode, you only need to download ```TeleDrive_LinearOpMode.java``` and add your code under the comment that says "CUSTOM CODE GOES HERE".
 Steps 1 through 6 in this section are only for using TeleDrive in an IterativeOpMode

   1. Simply download ```TeleDrive.java```, and copy it into your ```TeamCode``` folder
   2. Change your TeleOp program(s) to extend the ```TeleDrive``` class